zmann-org/zmann/README.md

 ![Static Badge](https://img.shields.io/badge/VST3-C90827?style=for-the-badge&logo=steinberg&labelColor=000)

 ## Plugins
-As defined in [bundler.toml](./bundler.toml), the following plugins are included in this repository:
+As defined in [bundler.toml](./bundler.toml), the following plugins are included in this repository, for more information on each plugin, please refer to their respective product pages on the zmann website.

 |Product|Build|Pluginval||
 |---|---|---|---|